CenturyLinkCloud/PublicKB/Marketplace/Providers/saas-integrations.md

 ##### Update Subscription

-** JP - we only have an API for usage-based billing.  subscription-based automatically bills each month.  -- we may need a new endpoint to terminate a subscription /JP**

 *The full endpoint for the* ```/update-subscription/``` *is not published in this article for security reasons.
 Your organization will be provided documentation for the endpoint during onboarding*